netw0rm/atlaskit/packages/drag-and-drop/docs/USAGE.md

 - `droppableId`: A *required* `DroppableId(string)` that uniquely identifies the droppable for the application.
 Please do not change this prop - especially during a drag.
 - `type`: An *optional* `TypeId(string)` that can be used to simply accept a class of `Draggable`.
 For example, if you use the type `PERSON` then it will only allow `Draggable`s of type `PERSON` to be dropped on itself. `Draggable`s of type `TASK` would not be able to be dropped on a `Droppable` with type `PERSON`.
 If no `type` is provided, it will be set to `'DEFAULT'`.
 Currently the `type` of the `Draggable`s within a `Droppable` **must be** the same.
 This restriction might be loosened in the future if there is a valid use case.
-- `isDropEnabled`: An *optional* flag to control whether or not dropping is currently allowed on the `Droppable`.
+- `isDropDisabled`: An *optional* flag to control whether or not dropping is currently allowed on the `Droppable`.
 You can use this to implement your own conditional dropping logic.
-It will default to `true`.
+It will default to `false`.

 ### Children function